jung-chen/hugo-coder/exampleSite/content/research.md

 "Partisan Misperception Drives Self-Segregation in Cooperative Dilemmas.” (with Matthew V. Hibbing and Brad L. LeVeck)

-"Partisanship in Moral Reasoning and the Microfoundations of Partisan Violence.” (with Reagan Dobbs, Stephen P. Nicholson, and Alexander G. Theodoridis)
+"Partisanship in Moral Reasoning and the Microfoundations of Partisan Violence.” (with Reagan J. Dobbs, Stephen P. Nicholson, and Alexander G. Theodoridis)

 {{< figure src="/images/pigpigpig.jpeg">}}